seregazhuk/seregazhuk.github.io_old/_posts/2018-02-12-fast-webscraping-with-reactphp.md

     <img itemprop="image" src="/assets/images/posts/fast-webscraping-reactphp/logo.jpg"  alt="logo">
 </p>

-Almost every PHP developer has ever parsed some data from the Web.
+Almost every PHP developer has ever scraped some data from the Web.
 Often we need some data, which is available only on some website and we want to pull this data and save it somewhere.
 It looks like we open a browser, walk through the links and copy data that we need.
 But the same thing can be automated via script.
-In this tutorial, I will show you the way how you can increase the speed of you parser making requests asynchronously.
+In this tutorial, I will show you the way how you can increase the speed of you scraper making requests asynchronously.

 ## The Task